AdobeDocs/campaign-classic.it-IT/help/delivery/using/attaching-files.md

 ### Collegamento di un file calcolato {#attach-a-calculated-file}

 È possibile calcolare il nome dell&#39;allegato durante la preparazione della consegna.
-A questo scopo, selezionare l&#39;opzione **[!UICONTROL The file name is calculated during delivery analysis (it cannot depend on the recipient)]**.
+To do this, select the option **[!UICONTROL The file name is calculated during delivery analysis (it cannot depend on the recipient)]**.

 >[!NOTE]
 >